softboyai/Recipe-finder/README.md

 ## Deployment

 This project is deployed on Vercel.
-You can view the live site at [your-vercel-url-here].
+You can view the live site at https://recipe-finder-tau-one.vercel.app/.

 ## Local Development